Aftab738/nirf-ranking-dashboard/README.md

 This project focuses on analyzing the NIRF (National Institutional Ranking Framework) rankings of Indian universities using data visualization and interactive dashboard techniques.
 The dashboard helps users understand ranking trends, institutional performance, score distribution, and relationships between different ranking parameters through interactive charts and visual analysis.

-The project was developed using Python along with libraries such as Pandas, Plotly, and Streamlit.
-By combining multiple years of ranking data, the dashboard provides a simple and user-friendly way to explore institutional rankings and performance patterns.
+The project was developed using Python along with libraries such as Pandas, Plotly, Streamlit, and NumPy.
+By combining ranking data from multiple years, the dashboard provides a simple and user-friendly way to explore institutional rankings and performance patterns.

 ---